Crimson Tide vs. Aztecs: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 |138.3

-- Alabama has a 5-5 record against the spread while going 9-1 overall in its past 10 contests.
+- Alabama is 5-5 against the spread and 9-1 overall over its last 10 contests.

-- The Crimson Tide have hit the over in five of their last 10 outings.

-- San Diego State has a 6-4 record against the spread while going 9-1 overall over its past 10 contests.

-- The Aztecs' past 10 contests have not gone over the total.
+- Five of Crimson Tide's last 10 outings have gone over the total.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.